Bethrand/DEVOPS-PBL/Project7-DEVOPSTOOLINGWEBSITESOLUTION/Project7.md

-# **Project 6: WEB SOLUTION WITH WORDPRESS - Prepare storage infrastructure on two Linux servers and implement a basic web solution using WordPress**
+# **Project 7: DEVOPS (Single) TOOLING WEB SOLUTION  - We will implement a web solution for a DevOps team using LAMP stack with remote Database and NFS servers which will consist of following components:
+*Infrastructure: AWS, Webserver Linux: Red Hat Enterprise Linux 8, Database Server: Ubuntu 20.04 + MySQL, Storage Server: Red Hat Enterprise Linux 8 + NFS Server, Programming Language: PHP, Code Repository: GitHub*

-## STEP 1 — *Prepare a Web Server*
+## STEP 1 — *Prepare a NFS Server*

 #### 1 *Launching an EC2 instance that will serve as "Web Server".
 Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB*